JeremySkinner/git-dot-aspx/README.txt

 This is a simple implementation of git-http-backend written in ASP.NET that can be used to read/write git repositories on Windows with IIS.

+** This was an experimental project that is no longer maintained, developed or supported.
+Please feel free to use the code but no further changes will be made and pull requests will not be merged in **

 Inspired by Grack (http://github.com/schacon/grack)

 This is largely untested, but has been developed with IIS7.5 under Windows 7 x64.